ocoretech/CTF-workbook/VulnLawyers.md

 ### **Solution:**

-### **1.Reconnaissance**
+### **1. Reconnaissance**

    We have to find 6 flags by using our skills, let's jump into it.
    The website provides a domain to start the challenge.
    For reconnaissance, use nslookup to find any type of record on the webpage.
-If the result doesn't show any useful information, move to the next step i.e. brute forcing.
+If the result doesn't show any useful information, move on to the next step i.e. brute forcing.
-   Next start searching for the subdomains with the help of bruteforcing with dnsrecon.
+   Start searching for the subdomains with the help of bruteforcing with dnsrecon.
 After finding the sub-domains, use curl for extracting the data from the subdomain.
 You will find a different URL "http://data.vulnlawyers.co.uk", but we will check it later.
    The first flag has been found with the help of brute force vulnerability.

-### **2. Login Page Discovery**
+### **2. Finding Endpoints**

+With the wordlists provided by hackinghub, use FUZZ tool to find out different endpoints on the domain.
+Now check for the results, you can see there are five endpoints on the domain.
+Now see if they work one by one.
-Now try to find a login page on the website by typing "/login" at the end of the URL.
-You will be redirected to a denied page, where it says "Access is denied from your IP address".
+Only one endpoint worked i.e. the login page on the URL.
+It redirects you to a denied page, where it says "Access is denied from your IP address".

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/b88c36d3-7c3d-40e0-81f5-bdd0a5bf11e3)